Round window: Structure

 The membrane vibrates with opposite phase to vibrations entering the cochlea through the oval window as the fluid in the cochlea is displaced when pressed by the stapes at the oval window.
 This ensures that hair cells of the basilar membrane will be stimulated and that audition will occur.

 Both the oval and round windows are about the same size, approximately 2.5 mm2.
 The entrance to the round window niche is often much smaller than this.

 Function

 The stapes bone transmits movement to the oval window.
 As the stapes footplate moves into the oval window, the round window membrane moves out, and this allows movement of the fluid within the cochlea, leading to movement of the cochlear inner hair cells and thus hearing.
 If the round window were to be absent or rigidly fixed (as can happen in some congenital abnormalities), the stapes footplate would be pushing incompressible fluid against the unyielding walls of the cochlea.
-It would therefore not move to any useful degree leading to a hearing loss of about 60dB.
+It would therefore not move to any useful degree leading to a hearing loss of about 60 dB.
 This is, unsurprisingly, the same as for conditions where the stapes itself is fixed, such as otosclerosis.